 Bookeywookey is the blog of Ted Altschuler whose NY life straddles the worlds of neuroscience, reading, theater, music, and compulsive book acquiring by any means necessary.

-I do not endorse products, services, or post advertising.
-I do the writing here, except in the comments, and do not accept comments with commercial links.
-I'm happy to review a book but will say exactly what I think and if I have been sent a free copy I will say so.
+I do the writing here.
+I do not endorse products, services, post advertising, accept comments with commercial links, or invite guest posts.
+I'm happy to accept review copies or ARCs but will say exactly what I think and if I received a free copy I will say so.
 Anything I write about books, acting, neuroscience, or my other fascinations reflects my thoughts on the matter, not that of any institution I work for, and is certainly not meant as advice.

 Ali Smith's Artful is art criticism but it's also a dialogue between a woman and her dead lover, and it was originally delivered as a series of lectures, which really means it is a dramatic dialogue.
 It is a masterpiece of integrity, Smith may be well read, but her take on Dicken's Oliver Twist or a Cezanne painting, or a Charlie Chaplin film, or a Wallace Stevens's poem, is never erudite.
 She doesn't mean to dazzle us with her greater knowledge of these subjects, she wants her listener to get inside of how art brings us experience.
 I challenge you to get to the last page of Artful and not dive for a copy of Oliver Twist, or immediately order a copy of Sylvia Plath's poems.
 Read my full rave here.